-John D. Baker was unanimously elected General Organizer for the International Longshoremen’s Association, AFL-CIO, at the union’s quadrennial convention in July 2015 in San Juan, Puerto Rico.
-Baker previously served on the ILA’s Executive Council: most recently for eight years as Assistant General Organizer and for 18 years as Vice President representing the Great Lakes region.
+John D. Baker was unanimously reelected to a second four-year term as General Organizer for the International Longshoremen’s Association, at the union’s quadrennial convention in July 2019 in Hollywood, Florida.
+Prior to his election to his current post in 2015, Baker previously served on the ILA’s Executive Council for eight years as Assistant General Organizer and for 18 years as Vice President representing the Great Lakes region.

-Baker previously served for more than two decades as the President of the Great Lakes District Council and has been President Emeritus for the past eight years.
-A lifelong resident of Cleveland, Baker held the position of Secretary-Treasurer of his home ILA Local 1317 from 1964 until last year, when he was elected President, replacing his brother Chauncey Baker who had led that local for five decades.
+Baker previously served for more than two decades as the President of the Great Lakes District Council and has been President Emeritus since 2007.
+A lifelong resident of Cleveland, Baker held the position of Secretary-Treasurer of his home ILA Local 1317 from 1964 until 2014, when he was elected President, replacing his brother Chauncey Baker who had led that local for five decades.
 Baker serves as President of the Cleveland Maritime Port Council, Maritime Trades Department and has served on the Boards of the Great Lakes Maritime Task Force, Cleveland International Trade Center and the Rock and Roll Hall of Fame.

 Baker worked his way up the ranks of the ILA beginning his career as a longshoreman and later serving on a Union Organizer Committee and on the Great Lakes District and International Boards.

 He is deeply involved in civic life and is a member of various labor, community, and cultural organizations.